forestgrape/coronavirus/diagnosis_and_viral_load.md

 * quite easy to take but trained persons are needed
 * the sensitivity is about 60% ([Yang](#summary-yang))
 #### Nasopharyngeal Aspirate
-[in work] As NPS nasopharyngeal aspirates samples the back of the nose but from a much larger area thus the detection rate is superior [citations in work].
+[in work] As NPS nasopharyngeal aspirates samples the back of the nose but from a much larger area.
+The large area reduces the randomness and the detection rate is superior [citations in work].

 #### Anterior Nose Mucus
 Detection rates tend to be even lower than NPS.
 In the review of  [Lee et al](#summarized-review-lee) some studies investigating the anterior nose mucus are cited.